 1. Amazing views

 Go ahead and gawk.
 With wraparound views of lakes, mountains, and winter wonderlands, the Golden State’s alpine resorts offer not just great places to ski and board, but legit reasons to pull over and be amazed.
 “I’ve lived and skied all over the country, and there’s really nothing like the magnificence of the Sierra and other California mountains,” says avid skier Greg Murtha, head of Xplorit Interactive Multimedia Technologies and past president of the Far West Ski Association.
-“From the jagged peaks of the Minarets from the top of Mammoth Mountain, to the spectacular views of Lake Tahoe from Squaw Valley, Alpine Meadows, Homewood, and Heavenly, California has some of the most beautiful views in the world.”
+“From the jagged peaks of the Minarets from the top of Mammoth Mountain, to the spectacular views of Lake Tahoe from Palisades Tahoe (formerly Squaw Valley/Alpine Meadows), Homewood, and Heavenly, California has some of the most beautiful views in the world.”

 2. Gorgeous groomers

 Snowmaking and grooming have literally changed the face of skiing in California, particularly at larger resorts that have invested heavily in equipment and experts in all things snow.
 Northstar California’s impeccable grooming turns the mountain into an intermediate playground with countless options for exploring without repeating your tracks or finding yourself in ungroomed territory that’s above your skill set.
 Heavenly also has exceptional groomers, such as Ridge Run, which not only lets you cruise with ease but also offers amazing views of Lake Tahoe.
 “Ridge Run is the ultimate groomer at Heavenly.
 The snow is great up there and the lake views are so amazing you feel like you’re going to ski right into the water,” says Barrett Burghard, senior manager of snow surfaces at the resort.
 In the San Bernardino range of Southern California, Bear Mountain and Snow Summit have extensive snowmaking systems and daily grooming.